 Yes, it was.
 Thank you, Emily Nussbaum.
 Towards the end the show most certainly failed and became a sad parody of itself.
 Let’s not even talk about the films (of which I’ve only seen the first one).
 But in the beginning, it was tremendous and tremendously exciting.
 I remember watching it as a teenager in the late nineties.
 It was on once a week really late at night on the one Swiss tv channel we had (next to the boring German public broadcasters) and I would watch it in secret.
 And every week I couldn’t believe my luck that I had found it.

-These days, it is being treated with condescension because A) it was pretty much only interested in (certain) women and their perspective and B) pretty much only women like it.
+These days, it is being treated with condescension because A) it was pretty much only interested in (certain) women (which is obviously a valid complaint, to a degree) and their perspective and B) pretty much only women like it.
 Therefore it must be ridiculous and devoid of substance.